oconnorb/slackbot/README.md

 ### 1.3 Configure Python

 * Create a file named `slack_token.py`.
 Within this file, store the `Bot User OAuth Token` in a variable called `SLACK_TOKEN`.
 This token will allow you to interface between python and slack.
+The file needs only one line which is `SLACK_TOKEN = 'xoxb-xxx-your-token-goes-here'`
 * Use the `env.txt` file to recreate the python environment using conda.
 This can be done using `conda env create --file env.txt`.
 * Activate the newly created conda environment and run `python bot_updated.py` and you should seeing the alerts as they come in.
 * Note: In order for the alerts to post to slack you need the main channel to already exist and need to have actively added the slackbot app to that channel.